Transient-Labs/tl-sol-tools/README.md

 We use OpenZeppelin contracts version 4.8.3 in this codebase.

+## Testing
+You should run the test suite with `make test_suite`.

+This loops through the following solidity versions:
+- 0.8.17
+- 0.8.18
+- 0.8.19
+- 0.8.20

 ## Disclaimer
 This codebase is provided on an "as is" and "as available" basis.